-Women are much more likely to tear their ACLs: About one in 29 female athletes and one in 50 male athletes will injure their ACL at some point, notes Dan Enz, PT, SCS, LAT, a physical therapist with the UW Health Sports Rehabilitation Department.
+Women are much more likely to tear their ACLs: About one in 29 female athletes and one in 50 male athletes will injure their ACL at some point, said Dan Enz, PT, LAT, SCS, a physical therapist with UW Health Sports Rehabilitation.
 The risk is even higher for those who participate in multi-directional sports, including basketball, soccer, football, lacrosse and downhill skiing.

 Here’s what to know about how to care for your ACL before and after an injury:

-Understand your surgical options.
-Surgeons can’t just sew a torn ACL back together, so they actually reconstruct it using different tissue from either a cadaver or the patient’s own tendon.
-“Through arthoscopy and a small incision, we insert and fix the graft in place with screws or tension buttons,” Spiker explains.
+Surgeons can’t just sew a torn ACL back together, so they reconstruct it using different tissue from either a cadaver or the patient’s own tendon.
+“Through arthroscopy and a small incision, we insert and fix the graft in place with screws or tension buttons,” Spiker said.

-But not every torn ACL requires surgery, she notes.
-Patients who tear their ACLs during low-impact activities and who aren’t looking to resume high-impact athletics can be good candidates for non-operative treatment.
+But not every torn ACL requires surgery.
+Patients who tear their ACL during low-impact activities and aren’t looking to resume high-impact athletics can be good candidates for non-operative treatment.

-“In some patients, ACL tissue can tear and heal in a position that’s almost anatomic, and that scar tissue provides enough stability for their knee that their knee function is near normal,” Spiker explains.
-“It depends on the mechanism of the tear, the patient’s level of activity and what they want to go back to, and the findings of the clinical examination.
-If I see that their knee is not that loose, and they can do the things they want to do, like run or bike, with no episodes of instability, then they may not need surgery.”
+“In some patients, ACL tissue can tear and heal in a position that’s almost anatomic, and that scar tissue provides enough stability for their knee that their knee function is near normal,” Spiker said.
+“It depends on the mechanism of the tear, the patient’s level of activity and what they want to go back to and the findings of the clinical examination.
+If I see that their knee is not that loose and they can do the things they want to do, like run or bike, with no episodes of instability, then they may not need surgery.”

 After surgery, you’ll resume physical therapy to reduce swelling again, then work on motion and mobility, building your way up from walking without a knee brace to eventually running, cutting and pivoting.
 If you decide not to have surgery, your physical therapist will also help you work on mobility, strength and neuromuscular control.

-“Ligaments are rich in receptors that communicate to the brain about where you are in space, and when you lose the ligaments, it can affect your neuromuscular control,” Enz notes.
+“Ligaments are rich in receptors that communicate to the brain about where you are in space, and when you lose the ligaments, it can affect your neuromuscular control,” Enz said.

 But if you take it slow and do what you can to lower your modifiable risks, you can safely get back to an active lifestyle.